theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/knowledge-base/transaction-va02.md

 ---
-title: Working with Transaction VA02
+title: Transaction VA02 - Change Sales Order
-description: Working with Transaction VA02
+description: Transaction VA02 - Change Sales Order
 ---

 The following article shows how to use the integration type *Transaction* with transaction VA02 in yunIO.<br>